singh-man/books/crackingTheCoding/17_hard.md

 23		return node;
 24	}
 ```
 Other than a call to getTail, this code is almost identical to the first solution.
-It is not, however, very effi­ cient.
+It is not, however, very effi­cient.
 A leaf node at depth d will be "touched" by the getTail method d times (one for each node above it), leading to an O(N²) overall runtime, where N is the number of nodes in the tree.

 **Solution #3: Building a Circular Linked List**